MURobotics/SpotBasePackage/README.md

 # SpotBasePackage
 Base library for controlling Boston Dynamics Spot robots programmatically

+## Running Server and Client
+For the server, run "docker build -t server ." in the spot-follow/server directory to build For the client, run "docker build -t client ." in the spot-follow/client directory to build To set up the network, run "docker network create spot-net" Run "docker run --rm -it --env-file secrets/spot_account.env --name server --net spot-net server" to start the server Run "docker run --rm -it --env-file secrets/spot_account.env --name client --net spot-net client" to start the client The server will stop as soon as the client terminates its connection, so to delay this, add a time.sleep() to the end of the client.py

 ## Troubleshooting
 exec ./launch.sh: no such file or directory